What is Insulin Resistance?

 Steps to Reverse Insulin Resistant Weight Gain

 1).
 I offer weight management Consults with at-home Salivary Testing and Blood Spot testing for thyroid, Hashimoto’s, insulin, cortisol, estrogen dominance, gluten and more.
-Here is one of two Weight Management Consults I offer with two at-home test kits and at hour to review them with me.
+Use the Contact email and inquire for these.

 2).
 Exercise!
 The Ancestral/Paleo Diet will quickly jump-start weight loss but exercise is required to burn glucose in muscles.
 Any amount of effort helps, but don’t OVER exercise.
 “Chronic Cardio” has been shown to raise Cortisol and inhibit weight loss.
 Don’t spend your energy in marathon treadmill sessions.